 - Under the Illinois Family Military Leave Act, there are different standards that apply to employers with between 15 and 50 employees and employers with more than 50 employees.
-See Illinois Family Military Leave Act.
+See Family Military Leave.

-- Employers with 50 or more employees must provide up to two weeks of unpaid bereavement leave for the death of a child.
+- A covered employer must provide bereavement leave for the death of a child.
 See Child Bereavement Leave.